aahmed-black-wolf/brightskies/README.md

 A visual pipeline editor built with React and React Flow that allows users to create, connect, and execute AI pipeline nodes through an intuitive drag-and-drop interface.

+> 📖 For detailed design decisions and implementation approach, see [DESIGN.md](./DESIGN.md)

 ## Prerequisites

 - **Node.js**: v18 or higher (v18-alpine is used in Docker)